Last updated on February 13th, 2026.

 Using the microwave

-Place the chocolate in a large microwave-safe bowl and melt it.
+- Place the chocolate in a large microwave-safe bowl and melt it.
+Or place the bowl over a pan with simmering water.
+Make sure the water does not touch the bowl.

 - Apply the drip over the cake before it is completely set.